How SpringBoot AutoConfiguration magic works?

 }

-With this configuration all the properties that starts with spring.datasource.* will be automatically binds to DataSourceProperties object.
+With this configuration, all the properties that start with spring.datasource.* will be automatically bound to the DataSourceProperties object.

 spring.datasource.url=jdbc:mysql://localhost:3306/test